Frequent Questions for EPA's Office of Transportation and Air Quality

 - Why is there ethanol in gasoline?

 Congress established standards under the Energy Policy Act of 2005 designed to encourage the blending of renewable fuels into our nation's motor vehicle fuel supply.
 Congress strengthened the renewable fuels program under the Energy Independence and Security Act (EISA) of 2007 to include specific annual volume standards for total renewable fuel and also for the specific renewable fuel categories of cellulosic biofuel, biomass-based diesel, and advanced biofuel.
 (EISA aims to move the United States toward greater energy independence and security and increase the production of renewable fuels.)
 The revised statutory requirements also include new criteria for both renewable fuels and for the feedstocks used to produce them, including reductions in lifecycle greenhouse gas emissions over the fuels they are replacing.
 Congress directed EPA to develop and implement regulations to ensure that, over time, transportation fuel sold in the United States makes up a minimum volume of renewable fuel in the transportation fuel pool.
-Although ethanol blending is not required, just about all refiners are adding 10% ethanol to gasoline (E10) in order to meet the renewable fuel requirements.
+Although ethanol blending is not required, just about all refiners are adding 10% ethanol to gasoline (E10) in order to meet the Regulations and Volume Standards under the Renewable Fuel Standard Program.
 However, there is no prohibition on a refiner continuing to offer a grade of ethanol-free gasoline for use in lawn and garden equipment, boats, etc.

 - Does the fuel used in fuel economy testing contain ethanol?